-Automating license checks with Python and OGR
+Automating License Checks with Python and OGR

-Automating license checks with Python and OGR eliminates manual EULA verification bottlenecks by programmatically reading embedded geospatial metadata, normalizing license strings, and validating them against a compliance matrix before ingestion.
-Using the osgeo Python bindings, you can open mixed-format datasets, extract key-value pairs, and enforce policy rules at scale.
-This pipeline approach reduces human error, generates auditable compliance logs, and aligns ingestion workflows with established Geospatial Data Licensing & Compliance Fundamentals.
+Automating license checks with Python and OGR eliminates manual EULA verification bottlenecks by programmatically reading embedded geospatial metadata, normalizing license strings, and validating them against a compliance allowlist before ingestion.

 import os